antoninadert/proto-starter-semantic/README.md

 4. [Universal router](https://github.com/kriasoft/universal-router) and [History](https://github.com/browserstate/history.js/) to provide an easy-to-use, isomorphic router.
 5. Test suite for Viewmodel and React: enzyme, jest...
 See [Viewmodel](https://viewmodel.org/) documentation for testing
 6. [Debugging tool for Viewmodel](https://medium.com/@manueldeleon_94284/viewmodel-explorer-a-debugging-tool-3833403c3821): viewmodel-react-explorer component is included in the < App / > component, and let you play with the states of components
+7. [Semantic UI](https://semantic-ui.com/) For an easy-to-use component and styling

 Installation
 -------------